placidanomaly/HPPrimeSightReduction/README.md

 # Ephemerides and Sight Reduction for the HP Prime Calculator
-This repository contains a set of programs written in Prime Programming Language (PPL) for the [HP Prime 48 calculator](https://www.hpcc.org/calculators/hpprime.html) to perform astronomical calculations for the ephemerides of the usual celestial navigation bodies (Sun, Moon, Mars, Venus, Jupiter, Saturn, and 58 stars), and the sight reduction of sextant observations to Lines of Position (LOPs).
-The LOPs are represented in a Cartesian plot from which a fix can easily be deduced.
-The program also provides the following functionality:
+This repository contains a set of programs written in Prime Programming Language (PPL) for the [HP Prime calculator](https://www.hpcc.org/calculators/hpprime.html) to turn it into a reliable, low-cost celestial navigation computer that can live in a chart table and requires no updates until 2200.
+It can also be run on any PC or Mac running the [*HP Prime Virtual Calculator*](https://updates.moravia-consulting.com/) program.

+The programs provide the following functionality:
+* Astronomical calculations of the ephemerides of the usual celestial navigation bodies (Sun, Moon, Mars, Venus, Jupiter, Saturn, and 58 stars)
+* Sight reduction of sextant observations of any of those celestial bodies to Lines of Position (LOPs)
+* Plotting of LOPs on a Cartesian plot from which a fix can easily be deduced.
+* Determination of the index correction of a sextant from two simple observations of the Sun
-* Running fixes through the translation of lines of position by a certain distance on a given bearing
+* Support for running fixes by translating lines of position by a certain distance on a given bearing
 * Observation planning by listing the azimuth and elevation of all the visible bodies that meet minimum elevation and azimuth restrictions at a specified future date and time
-* Index error determination from two simple observations of the Sun

-Of course there are other more accurate methods to derive a fix from sextant observations without even an assumed position but which rely on numerical methods that can't be performed without a more powerful computer.
-This program merely automates the manual process but it results in a perfectly usable, reliable, low-cost sight reduction calculator that can live in the chart table and requires no updates until 2200 (although it would be wise to revisit the formulas for delta T in the AstroCalc subprogram every decade or so).

 ![Sample LOP plot](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/plot_lop.png)